In Hope Stories

 Here is Melissa’s story…

-Having a keen interest in make-up and beauty, I recently created my own Facebook page, MKR Make-Up and Beauty, where I upload tutorials.
-It’s a great distraction and, as I often have days where I cannot leave the house, a good way to communicate and feel less isolated.
-Though I wouldn’t be able to pursue beauty as a profession, it’s a fantastic hobby and a way to connect with like-minded people.
+Having a keen interest in make-up and beauty, I have found my Facebook page, MKR Make-Up and Beauty, where I upload tutorials, a great comfort and distraction.
+I often had days when I couldn’t leave the house, even before the pandemic, so it’s a good way to communicate and feel less isolated.
+Though I wouldn’t be able to pursue beauty as a profession, it’s a fantastic hobby and a great way to connect with like-minded people.

 “Social media is also a useful tool for reaching out to other patients.
 As a member of support groups, I find comfort in speaking to people who can relate to what I’m going through and that makes me feel less isolated.”